BRUNETEAU'S OVERTIME GOAL COMPLETES VERMONT COMEBACK IN 3-2 WIN OVER UMASS LOWELL

-Junior forward Brett Bruneteau tipped in the game-winning goal in overtime for Vermont
+Junior forward Brett Bruneteau tips in goal at 2:12 of overtime complete comeback for Catamounts

 BURLINGTON, Vt. - Brett Bruneteau deflected a wrist shot from Anthony DeCenzo past Doug Carr at the 2:12 mark of overtime, and Vermont came back with three unanswered goals to upset 10th-ranked UMass Lowell 3-2 in Hockey East action at Gutterson Fieldhouse on Friday night in front of 3,514 fans.